brefphp/bref/docs/frameworks/laravel.md

 ## Setup

-Assuming your are in existing Laravel project, let's install Bref via Composer:
+Assuming you are in an existing Laravel project, let's install Bref via Composer:

 ```
 composer require bref/bref